yifengruochen/gitskills/README.md

 # gitskills
-createing a new branch is quick`
+createing a new branch is quick and simple